3 Palestinians killed in Israeli raid in occupied West Bank; US slams latest settlement expansion | Law-Order

 Ben-Gvir visited the hilltop compound earlier on Sunday, declaring that “we are in charge”, while the Israeli Cabinet held a rare meeting in Jerusalem's Old City to celebrate its control of the area.
 Ben-Gvir's visit drew condemnations from the Palestinians and Israel's neighbour, Jordan.

-Ben-Gvir, a former West Bank settler leader and far-right activist who years ago was convicted of incitement and supporting a Jewish terror group, now serves as Israel's national security minister, overseeing the country's police force.
+A former West Bank settler leader and far-right activist who years ago was convicted of incitement and supporting a Jewish terror group, Ben-Gvir now serves as Israel's national security minister, overseeing the country's police force.

+The Al Aqsa Martyrs Brigades, a militant group with connections to Palestinian President Mahmoud Abbas' Fatah party, identified the men killed in Balata as its members.
+It gave their names as Fathi Jihad Rizk, 30, Abdullah Yousef Abu Hamdan, 24, and Muhammad Bilal Zaytoun, 32.

+In a separate overnight raid in the northern town of Jenin, the army said two Palestinians were shot and three were arrested when the Israeli forces came under attack.
+Israeli forces also raided five other locations overnight and two refugee camps — Ayola and Aqabat.

 More than 250 Palestinians have been killed by Israeli fire since the spring of 2022.
 About 50 people have been killed in Palestinian attacks against Israelis.